 He has a Bachelor’s of Science degree in Automotive Engineering Technology, with a minor in Manufacturing Engineering Technology from Minnesota State University Mankato and he has a Master’s of Education degree in Community College Teaching and Learning from the University of Illinois Urbana Champaign.

 In his spare time, Chris loves spending time with his family traveling, fishing, camping, snowmobiling, coaching baseball, and leading the local Boy Scouts den.
-Chris’s wife Amynda works for Community Education in the Brainerd School District as the Adults with Disabilities (INSIGHT) Program Coordinator and they have 2 sons, Evan and Caleb.
+Chris’s wife Amynda works for the Confidence Learning Center (Camp Confidence) as the Program Coordinator and they have 2 sons, Evan and Caleb.

 Director of Outreach

 Steve earned a Bachelor’s degree in K-12 Vocal Music Education and Vocal Performance from Saint John’s University (MN) in 2001.
 In 2016, after a very successful career as a public school teacher, he quite literally shifted to a career in the transportation industry.
 In industry, he had a wide range of responsibilities, including time as a heavy equipment maintenance instructor at Central Lakes College, job-site foreman, heavy equipment operator, oversize/overweight truck driver, and mechanic.
 He credits his unique background and experiences for giving him a passionate and insightful perspective on outreach.
 When not working for the Minnesota State TCOE, he serves as the Artistic Director of the Staples Area Men’s Chorus, and is the proud father of two daughters – Molly and Meredith.

-Cassidy earned her Associates of Applied Science in Graphic Design at Dakota County Technical College in 2017 and is now pursuing her Bachelor’s degree in Project Management.
-Before coming to work for the Minnesota State TCOE she was the Nano-Infusion Coordinator for Nano-Link, a National Science Foundation Advanced Technological Education (ATE) Program.
+Cassidy earned her Associates of Applied Science in Graphic Design at Dakota County Technical College in 2017 and is now working towards a Bachelor’s degree in Project Management.
+Before coming to work for the Minnesota State TCOE she worked as the Nano-Infusion Coordinator for Nano-Link, a National Science Foundation Advanced Technological Education (ATE) Program.
 In her spare time she loves hiking, spending time with family, and being creative.